j-hannes/elm-tutorial/readme.md

 ### 1.3 Create an Elm source file

-Now we are ready to create the first elm source code:
+Now we are ready to create the first elm source code.
+Let's create a file named _app.elm_ right in our projet root and put the following content in it:

-    $ edit app.elm

-and let's create some simple content (inspired by the Elm homepage):

 ```Elm
 main =